What is a Hip Labral tear?

 - Weakness in the hip toward one side specifically

-Most labral tears come from serious injury to the hip.
+Most labral tears are the result of serious injury to the hip, although they can occur from normal wear and tear on the joint due to age.
 Protecting the hip and other joints can help with injury prevention.
 Especially for athletes, patients must take caution before physical activity or exercise.
 Follow along with this labral tear prevention advice:

 - Wear supportive shoes for working out and exercising

-- Wear the right gear and equipment when participating in sports
+- Wear correct protective equipment when participating in sports

 - Let the hips and legs rest after repetitive motions like cycling or running